Los Campesinos!: A Good Night for a Fistfight and No Blues (2013–2015)

-Sick Scenes (2016–present)
+Sick Scenes (2016–2022)

 Matt Fidler was announced as the band's seventh member in June 2016.

 On 24 February 2017, the band released their sixth studio album Sick Scenes.
-It was preceded by singles "I Broke Up in Amarante" and "5 Flucloxacillin" and was accompanied by the announcement of the band's first North American tour in four years.
+It was preceded by singles "I Broke Up in Amarante", "5 Flucloxacillin", and "The Fall of Home" and was accompanied by the announcement of the band's first North American tour in four years.

 In 2018, the band announced that their first two albums would be remastered and reissued on vinyl on 12 October, with an additional EP featuring unreleased tracks.
 The band also announced that they would perform a concert in commemoration of both albums' tenth anniversary show on 13 October at the London Forum.
 Romance Is Boring also received a limited edition remaster and a zine documenting its creation was released.
 In February 2020, the band performed the album's full track listing at two sold-out shows at Islington Assembly Hall.

 The 2021 animated film The Mitchells vs. the Machines incorporates two songs by the band, both from Hold on Now, Youngster....

 On 7 May 2021, the band released Whole Damn Body, an EP of remastered tracks from the Hello Sadness era, via Bandcamp.

-In November 2021, Gareth confirmed in an interview that the band was working on their seventh album.